kldorseyNU/FDC1004/README.md

 # FDC1004 Capacitance Reading and Breakout Board Hardware

 This library provides basic functionality for the FDC1004 Capacitance to Digital Sensor.
-The FDC1004 provides femto-farad precision for measuring capacitances up to 115 pF in increments of 500 aF.
+According to the datasheet, the FDC1004 provides femto-farad precision for measuring capacitances up to 115 pF in increments of 500 aF.
 The .ino files in examples demonstrate reading continuous values, triggered single values for multiple channels, and differential measurements.

-The breakout board provides four-channel unshielded readings.
-Each channel is passively shielded by a grounded guard ring.
-You can get this board or use a microcontroller as described below in hardware.
+The breakout board provides shielded capacitance readings on four channels.
+Off board, each channel is shielded with a micro-coax connector (U.FL), and the shealth can be connected to either GND (for passive shielding) or SHLD (for active shielding) using a 0 $\Omega$ resistor soldered to the board.
+The board schematic and PCB files are included in the BreakoutBoard directory in this repository.
 Please see the Hardware file for more information about the breakout board design.

 ## Hardware